 - David Tyahla, Senior Manager of Government Affairs, National Recreation and Park Association

 - Moderated by Marianne Fowler, RTC's Sr. Vice President of Federal Relations

 Webinar 2: (Sometime the week of July 30, TBD): Implementing the Transportation Alternatives Provisions of MAP-21

 This webinar will address specific issues faced by local and state agencies that are responsible for implementing the new Transportation Alternatives section of MAP-21.

-Panelists for this session are still being finalized, but will include Tracy Hadden Loh, research manager for RTC and director of the National Transportation Enhancement Clearinghouse and some combination of representatives from federal, state and local (metropolitan planning organization) agencies.
+Panelists for this session are still being finalized, but Tracy Hadden Loh, research manager for RTC and director of the National Transportation Enhancement Clearinghouse, is confirmed to address transportation finance issues.
+We anticipate she will be joined by representatives from a state department of transportation and a local metropolitan planning organization (MPO).

 Both webinars will allow ample time for Q & A.